Esmeralda (1905 film)

 Esmeralda (Esméralda) is a 1905 French short silent film based on the 1831 novel The Hunchback of Notre-Dame written by Victor Hugo.
-It was directed by Alice Guy-Blaché and Victorin-Hippolyte Jasset.
+It was directed by Alice Guy-Blaché.

 There are two characters in the film, Esmeralda (Denise Becker) and Quasimodo (Henry Vorins).
 The film is the oldest film adaptation of the novel.

+The film was long considered to be lost, but an Italian film collector gave the last surviving copy to Gaumont.